-Section B: declaration which must be completed by employee I [• satisfy / will satisfy] the following eligibility requirements to take shared parental leave (tick and sign as appropriate) I [• have / will have] 26 weeks' continuous employn ending with the 15th week before the expected we of childbirth or the week the adoption agency notif me that I have been matched with a child for adopt and, by the week before any period of shared parer leave that I take, I will have remained in continuous employment with the School. eek fies tion ntal At the date of the child's birth or placement for adoption, I [• have / will have] the main responsibility, apart from my partner, for the care of the child.
-I am entitled to statutory maternity / adoption leave respect of the child. e in I have [• complied with the School's maternity / adoption leave curtailment requiremen returned to work before the end of my statutory maternity / adoption leave period], and will comply with the School's shared parental leave notice and evidence requirements.
-The information that I have provided is true and accurate. [ I will immediately inform the School if I cease to car for the child. re [ Section C: declaration which must be completed by employee's partner artner Name Address · National insurance number .
-(Please confirm if no national insurance number) I [• satisfy / will satisfy] the following eligibility requirements to enable the mother/primary adopter to take shared parental leave (all boxes must be ticked) nable the mother/primary
+Section B: declaration which must be completed by employee I [• satisfy / will satisfy] the following eligibility requirements to take shared parental leave (tick and sign as appropriate) I [• have / will have] 26 weeks' continuous employ ending with the 15th week before the expected w of childbirth or the week the adoption agency not me that I have been matched with a child for ado and, by the week before any period of shared pare leave that I take, I will have remained in continuous employment with the School. veek tifies ption ental At the date of the child's birth or placement for adoption, I [• have / will have] the main responsib apart from my partner, for the care of the child. ility, I am entitled to statutory maternity / adoption lear respect of the child. ave in I have [• complied with the School's The information that I have provided is true and accurate.
+I will immediately inform the School if I cease to care Section C: declaration which must be completed by employee's partner Name Address National insurance number (Please confirm if no national insurance number) I [• satisfy / will satisfy] the following eligibility requirements to enable the mother/primary adopter to take shared parental leave (all boxes must be ticked)

 I have been employed or been a self-employed earner in at least 26 of the 66 weeks immediately preceding the expected week of childbirth or the week the adoption agency notifies me that I have been matched with a child for adoption.
-I have average weekly earnings of at least £30 for a any 13 of those 66 weeks.
+I have average weekly earnings of at least £30 for any y 13 of those 66 weeks.
 At the date of the child's birth or placement for adoption, I [• have / will have] the main responsibility, apart from the mother, for the care of the child.
-I am the father of the child, or am married to / the civil partner of / the partner of, the mother / primary adopter.
-I consent to the amount of shared parental leave that the mother / primary adopter intends to take.
-I consent to the School processing the information provided in this form and contacting my employer for the purposes of verifying this information.
-Signed (Mother / primary adopter) Dated Signed (Partner) Dated
+I am the father of the child, or am married to / the civil partner of / the partner of, the mother / primary adopter. ] I consent to the amount of shared parental leave that the mother / primary adopter intends to take. ] I consent to the School processing the information provided in this form and contacting my employer for the purposes of verifying this information. ] Signed Da (Mother / primary adopter) ated Signed Da (Partner) ated ] Γ ]